INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Spain_Linking_Simplification.md

 ## Proposal body

 ### Details of the proposal
+* This proposal implements the requirements and recommendations as described in the in the MIG-T discussed [Data and Service Linking Simplification proposal](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/resources/Discussion%20Paper%20on%20data-service%20linking%20v0.5.docx) and the metadata is based on [INSPIRE TG version 2.0.1](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139).

-For implementing data-service linking, we should be able to:
+For implementing data-service linking, in our opinion, we should be able to:

 **A) Access network services through the dataset metadata file.**
 This can be done in the dataset metadata file fulfilling the element <gmd:CI_OnlineResource> with the information of all the network services related to this dataset.
 For instance the [URL: WMS-GetCapabilites](https://www.ign.es/wms-inspire/unidades-administrativas?REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3.0).